vincentl/aquilo/README.md

 ## Operations as Internal Nodes

 Combine and Whip are two operations in the whipped cream example.
-Combine simple means to group the ingredients together into a common vessel, but Whip requires a tool and termination condition.
+Combine simple means to group the ingredients together into a common vessel, but Whip requires a tool and terminate condition.
 Terminate conditions describe when the operation is complete.
-Part of this specification is a registry of available operations, vessels, tools, intensity, and termination conditions.
+Part of this specification is a registry of available operations, vessels, tools, intensity, and terminate conditions.
 The registry will grow over time to accommodate recipes that cannot be accurately represented using the available operations.

 An operation node has the following properties
 - **kind**: operation